juliogomez/netdevops/README.md

 Furthermore, applying network-wide policies becomes a task proportionally tedious to how big the network is.
 For example, consider a possible Infosec recommendation to change SNMP strings every 3 months.
 Doing it manually in a big network might require a number of engineers performing those changes simultaneously across the network, maybe during a maintenance window by night to make sure systems can be synchronized next morning.
 This manual process involves quite some manual interaction, which is definitely prone to errors.

-This type of considerations are very similar to the ones they had in classic software development.
+This type of considerations is very similar to the ones they had in classic software development.
 With their monolith architectures and bi-annual software updates, they suffered from similar challenges.
 And then they started doing things different, with things like Agile, DevOps, CICD pipelines and automated unit testing.

 Applying this same type of principles to network configuration is what we called NetDevOps, and it will provide similar benefits to the ones software developers obtained while implementing this practices in their own environment.
 But it will require big cultural changes, like:
 * _Embracing failure_ and learning from it for the future